ScooloV/bbpedia/docs/dungeon_bowl/index.md

 After the ball has been recovered from one of the chests, when not in the possession of a player (i.e., when being held and carried by a player), the football or, more simply, the ball, is placed on the ground, wholly within one otherwise empty square.
-When in a player\'s possession, it will occupy a place on or adjacent to the base of that model.
+When in a player's possession, it will occupy a place on or adjacent to the base of that model.